-Pakistani passenger plane crashes near Karachi, 107 on board
+Mayor: Pakistan plane crashes near Karachi, all 107 killed

 Pakistan’s Prime Minister Imran Khan tweeted: “Shocked & saddened by the PIA crash. . .
 Immediate inquiry will be instituted.
 Prayers & condolences go to families of the deceased.”

 Local television reports showed smoke coming from the direction of the airport and video emerging of the aircraft flying low over a residential area seemed showed apparent flames shooting from one of the engines.
-Ambulances were on their way to the airport and there were reports of some injuries, possibly residents on the ground.
+Ambulances were on their way to the airport and there were reports of some injuries among residents on the ground.

 Airbus did not immediately respond to a request for comment on the crash.
 The flight typically takes an hour and a half from the northeastern city of Lahore, the capital of Pakistan’s most populous province, Punjab, to Karachi.